marinosagap/e-shop-RESTFull-Api/README.md

 npm install
 npm start

-### To play with the Api i recommend using Postman
+### To play with the API i recommend using Postman
 https://www.getpostman.com/